On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Nonlinear Schrödinger Equation and Dark-Bright Soliton Solution

 Under fairly general conditions on $\vb{q}(x,t)$, as $x\to\pm\infty$ the solutions of the direct scattering problem are approximated by those of the asymptotic scattering problems $\bm{\phi}_x=\vb{X}_\pm\bm{\phi}$, where $\vb{X}_\pm=ik\vb{J}+\vb{Q}_\pm$ and $\vb{Q}_\pm=\lim_{x\to\pm\infty}\vb{Q}(x,t)$.
 The eigenvalues of $\vb{X}_{\pm}$ are $ik$ and $\pm i\lambda$, where

-These eigenvalues have branching, and therefore we introduce the two-sheeted Riemann surface defined by $\lambda(k)$.
+These eigenvalues have branch points, and therefore we introduce the two-sheeted Riemann surface defined by $\lambda(k)$.
 As in Refs.~\cite{Prinari2006,Biondini2014,Biondini2015,Biondini2015a}, we take the branch cut along the semilines $(-\infty,-q_o)$ and $(q_o,\infty)$, and we label those sheets such that $\Im\lambda(k)\geq0$ on sheet I and $\Im\lambda(k)\leq0$ on sheet II.

 We also define the Jost solutions, $\bm{\phi}_\pm(x,t,k)$, as the simultaneous solutions of both parts of the Lax pair satisfying the boundary conditions

 as $x\to\pm\infty$, where $\vb{\Theta}(x,t,k)=\vb{\Lambda}x-\vb{\Omega}t$ with $\vb{\Lambda}=\text{diag}(-\lambda,k,\lambda)$, $\vb{\Omega}=\text{diag}(2k\lambda, -(k^2+\lambda^2), -2k\lambda)$, and $\vb{Y}_\pm(k)$ are the simultaneous eigenvector matrices of $\vb{X}_\pm$ and $\vb{T}_\pm=\lim_{x\to\pm\infty}\vb{T}(x,t,k)$.
 The two sets of Jost solutions are related to each other through the scattering relation